 In 1994, the flooding of the Flint River in Albany, Georgia, (which displaced over 22,000 people) ruined nearly every item of sentimental value in Gibson’s parents’ home.

 “All of the photographs of our family over the years got left in the house.
 Some got miserably screwed up.
 My mother was such an even-keeled person that it wasn’t something to cry about.
 She said, what am I going to do with them?
 So I said, send them to me.”

 One of the first pictures Gibson painted once he began delving into his family’s past was of his older brother as a young child wading in the water shortly before he passed away.

-“To think that when I was painting that picture of my brother who I hadn’t seen in 40 or 50 years, I was on the beach with him.
+An acrylic painting done in 2004 of Steve’s older brother, Mike, in the Pacific Ocean.
+The original black and white photograph of this was one of the last taken before he passed away from Polio at the age of 5.“To think that when I was painting that picture of my brother who I hadn’t seen in 40 or 50 years, I was on the beach with him.
 I am very fortunate,” said Gibson, recognizing that this story could be told in many different ways.